-You should aim for an emergency fund of at least 3 to 6 months of living expenses, including all bills, debt payments, and everyday spendings, such as grocery bills, childcare costs, and transportation costs.
+You should aim for an emergency fund of at least three to six months of living expenses, including bills, debt payments, and everyday spendings, such as grocery bills, childcare costs, and transportation costs.
 But if you are a single-income family, have a serious medical condition, own a home, are self-employed, or are trying to stay out of debt, an emergency fund becomes an even more pivotal piece of your financial plan.

 Rainy Day Fund for Smaller Expenses

 A rainy day fund is intended to pay for a one-time, smaller expenditure.
-For example, paying for summer camp or braces for your child, or replacing a broken window in your home – any other short-term, unexpected cost.
+For example, paying for summer camp or braces for your child, or replacing a broken window in your home, or other short-term, unexpected cost.

 A rainy day fund helps you avoid going into debt by covering all those small inconveniences that always seem to pop up.
 While a $250 repair to your car may not seem like much, it can throw your entire budget out of whack or even put you into debt if you aren’t prepared.